 2. What Medicaid is.

 Medicaid is somewhat similar to the Child Tax Credit or Earned Income Credit in the sense that the government lends different levels of aid depending on living circumstances.
-While Medicaid can be complicated, it is a wonderful resource to take advantage of if you qualify.
+However, while Medicaid can be complicated, it is a wonderful resource to take advantage of if you qualify.

 Even if you think you aren’t eligible for Medicaid based on your income, keep reading.
 Your FPL is defined by your IRS adjusted gross income.
 This means if you have a lot of deductions, or you’re a minister with a housing allowance, you might qualify for Medicaid benefits without even realizing it.